eboix/relational-reasoning/README.md

 # relational-reasoning
-Code for "When can transformers reason on abstract symbols?
+Code for "When can transformers reason on abstract symbols?" paper.

+Coming soon.